 Krylon Looking Glass Silver-Like Aerosol Spray Paint

-In our tests this Krylon spray paint came second in mirror quality.
-Like the Rust-Oleum Mirror Spray, comes in 6 oz cans and the maker says will cover 7 square feet, Can be used on glass or plexiglass.
+In our tests, this Krylon spray paint came second in mirror quality.
+Like the Rust-Oleum Mirror Spray, it comes in 6 oz cans and the maker says will cover 7 square feet, Can be used on glass or plexiglass.
 Use the same instructions as previous product – 5 coats, leaving to dry for 5 minutes between coats.

 Retail Prices of Clear Mirror